KEY INFORMATION

 Costs

 The cost for of a full assessment is £2,000.
-We request half of this at the start of the process and the balance on completion.
-Costs occasionally increase if we have to undertake any additional assessments around particular issues that complicate the diagnostic process.
-For example, if a young person has suspected learning difficulties, or if they have had a complex personal history (e.g. attachment issues, adoption, trauma, complex family dynamics etc), we would have to undertake additional interviews to try and tease these issues out from any underlying Autism Spectrum Disorder.
+We request half of this before each core assessment component (DISCO; ADOS-2).
+Costs can increase if additional assessments are required, e.g. where particular issues or co-existing difficulties complicate the diagnostic process.
+For example, if a young person appears to have learning difficulties, or if they have had a complex personal history (e.g. attachment issues, adoption, trauma, complex family dynamics etc), we would recommend undertaking additional interviews / standardised assessments to try and tease these issues out from any underlying Autism Spectrum Disorder.

 Very occasionally, we have to ask another professional to get involved.
 This is almost always when there are questions around a young person’s speech and language development.
 Again, we will keep you informed at every stage if we feel that additional work is necessary and will always explain our reasoning for it.